cecat/WeatherStation/src/README.md

 and you will need to
 have the Arduino IDE app set up on your computer.

-To keep the instructions all in one place, each of the src subdirectories has all of the getting started materials you need after you assemble the hardware.

-## Setting up Arduino IDE and USB Communications

-All of these projects use the Arduino IDE application, which connects to the processor board via USB.
-Once you set this up you can move on to the version of code you want to work with here.
+Here we assume you have assembled your kits, and we will cover the installation of the Arduino IDE and setting it up to communicate with your kit via USB.

+Once you complete these steps you can select the kit and variant you are working with and follow the kit- and variant-specific instructions in that directory.

-### 1. Download and Install USB-To-Serial Driver
+## 1. Download and Install USB-To-Serial Driver

 Download the
 [Mac OSX Driver](https://www.silabs.com/documents/public/software/Mac_OSX_VCP_Driver.zip).